garybernhardt/serveit/README.md

 # ServeIt

 ServeIt is a tool for previewing content in a browser, automatically rebuilding it when things change.
-It replaces tools that do asynchronous rebuilds when files change.
+It replaces tools like [guard](https://github.com/guard/guard) that do asynchronous rebuilds when files change.

-If the build triggers during or after a request, those tools will serve inconsistent or stale content.
+ServeIt is strictly synchronous: it performs builds when requests come in, blocking the request until the build completes.
-ServeIt runs builds only when a request is made, blocking the request until the build finishes.
+This means that the served content will never be stale or inconsistent, as it can be with asynchronous tools.

-The served content won't be inconsistent or stale.
+You can use ServeIt to preview a markdown file as you write it, to serve your blog as you write a post, to review a book as you edit it, etc.

 ## Usage